7 Tips to Reduce Your Risk of Hospital Readmission

 2. Speak up about how you’re feeling before being discharged from the hospital.
 While some signs of possible readmission can be monitored (such as blood pressure), patients need to alert their doctors to things such as light-headedness or trouble breathing before leaving.

 3. Ask what’s expected after discharge and make proper follow-up appointments.
 “Patients should know when and with whom to follow up with in the outpatient clinic,” Dr. Khot says, emphasizing that follow-up appointments are important to adjust medications and therapy as the patient recovers.
 In addition, participating in cardiac rehabilitation saves lives and includes valuable information for individuals living with heart disease.

 4. Two sets of ears are better than one.
 Try to have a relative or friend with you to listen to your discharge instructions.

 5. Get it in writing.
 Written instructions regarding your medications and any other treatment or follow-up exam information are great resources to carry with you.

 6. Make the pharmacy a priority.
 Get your prescriptions filled as soon as possible after leaving the hospital, so there is no lapse in starting your new regimen.

 7. Consider home healthcare services, at least for the short term, after discharge.
 A visiting nurse may help you get started on the right medication routine and any other changes you need to make once you’re home.

 Always call your healthcare provider if you get home and cannot remember or do not understand your discharge instructions.
-Cleveland Clinic Heart and Vascular Institute patients have access to a nurse 24/7 to answer questions after they leave the hospital.
+Cleveland Clinic heart patients have access to a nurse 24/7 to answer questions after they leave the hospital.